spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 or you can run `cmake-gui ..` which allows you to see all the configuration options before generating the build files.
 The default options should work, however, you may want to use a custom CMAKE_INSTALL_PREFIX which is where llvm will install the final output files.

 > Note: problems have been seen with the Visual Studio generator, if this is the case you can use Ninja instead, just make sure ninja is in your path and add the "-G Ninja" options to your cmake command.

-> Note: If cmake fails with a message like "RC Pass 1 failed to run." or "Failed to find rc.exe", then this likely means that the Visual Studio 2015 command prompt has an invalid path to the Windows SDK.
-This is a bug in Microsoft SDK, but you can fix it by adding the appropriate directory to your PATH variable.
-This missing path will likely be similar to "C:\Program Files (x86)\Windows Kits\10\bin\10.0.15063.0\x64".

 When using cmake-gui, run "Configure" to get all the configuration options (make sure to select the "Visual Studio 14 2015 Win64 generator to build 64-bit).
 Keep re-running "Configure" until there are no new options (new options are highlighted in red).
 Then click "Generate" to generate the build.